© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval fishponds and moat at Denton Hall is a scheduled monument protected by Historic England under reference 1007090.
 View the official record →

-Denton Hall is a medieval monument complex in Cumberland comprising fishponds and a moat associated with a former hall site.
+Denton Hall moat and fishponds is a medieval monument located in Cumberland, England, comprising an integrated water management system serving the hall complex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007090.

 Medieval fishponds and moat at Denton Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007090.